-Marietta Radomska is a feminist philosopher and transdisciplinary Gender Studies scholar.
-She works as a Research Fellow at the Department of Thematic Studies – unit: Gender Studies, Linköping University, Sweden, within the research area of Environmental Humanities and The Posthumanities Hub.
+Dr. Marietta Radomska is a philosopher and transdisciplinary Gender Studies scholar.
+She is Research Fellow (biträdande universitetslektor) in Environmental Humanities at the Department of Thematic Studies – unit: Gender Studies, Linköping University, and an Affiliated Researcher at the Division of History of Science, Technology and Environment, KTH Royal Institute of Technology, Sweden.
 From July 2018 until June 2020 Radomska was also a Visiting Postdoctoral Researcher at the Department of Cultures (Art History), University of Helsinki, Finland.

 She holds a PhD in Gender Studies (Linköping University, SE), Research MA in Gender and Ethnicity (Utrecht University, NL) and MA in Philosophy specialised in Social Communication (Adam Mickiewicz University in Poznan, PL).